hakutsuru/bthe/README.md

 Without researching the mathematics, visualization leads one to realize there will never be more than two possible moves from any game state.
 Thus, the problem space is a binary tree, though I chose to treat it as general tree (with an unrestricted number of potential moves from any given state).

-When evaluating potental moves, I implemented additional rules...
+When evaluating potential moves, I implemented additional rules...

     • No disk may be moved twice in a row.
     • No game state may be repeated during the game.